-Nature showed off with a spectacular sunset and the sky was filled with pastel hues as we headed to Napeket to see some sand dunes.
+Nature showed off with a spectacular sunset and the sky was filled with pastel hues as we headed to Napeget Sand Dunes.
 The place is quite literally a “hidden gem” and running on the dune reminded me of catching a glorious sunset atop a sand dune in North Horr.
 When visiting Napeget, beware of the locals who live around the area, they will insist that you are intruding on their land and will charge you Kshs 2,000 – 5,000 ($ 20-$ 50) to see the dunes.

 Eliye Springs – Lodwar

 After three chill days, we headed back to Lodwar in preparation for the next destination, Lokichogio.

 While in Lodwar, we stayed at Ateker Hotel, which was everything and more.
 I highly recommend staying there while in town.
 The rooms at Ateker Hotel are massive and there is a WiFi connection in all rooms.
 Rates start from Kshs.4,500 per person per night for bed and breakfast.
 For booking and more information call 0708607172.

 Lodwar – Lokichogio

 The next day, we drove to Lokichogio, which is about three hours thirty minutes from Lodwar.
 The road to Loki is very scenic and is in excellent condition.

 We go to Lokichogio in the evening and did not get a chance to explore the town.
 I reckon that that gives us an excuse to go back.
 We stayed at Kate’s Camp and rates start from Kshs.2,500 pppn for bed and breakfast.